In a seemingly quiet country town the newest resident, Detective Inspector Mike Shepherd, finds that murder lurks in even the most homely location.

-The episode was rated #1 Best episode of The Brokenwood Mysteries from 75 votes.
+The episode was rated 7.69 from 75 votes.

-The episode was rated #3 Best episode of The Brokenwood Mysteries from 74 votes.
+The episode was rated 7.69 from 59 votes.

 Brokenwood is in mourning as beloved local poet Declan O’Grady is being farewelled at St Judas Church after being struck down by cancer.
 But things go from bad to worse when his coffin accidentally falls from the hearse revealing that the corpse inside is not Declan but a young woman identifiable only by a notable scarlet tattoo.

 The episode was rated 7.70 from 140 votes.

 Mike Shepherd and the team get a lesson in local history when the Brokenwood museum uncovers a dead body in the most unlikely of places.

 The episode was rated 7.71 from 70 votes.

 Sunset Manor is a rest home in Brokenwood for the aged and bewildered.
 The new resident is Edward Alderston.
 Having recently lost his wife, his family has decided Sunset Manor is the best place for him, especially now that the Alzheimer’s is taking hold.
 Mrs Marlowe is a regular visitor, offering sing-alongs at the piano for the residents.
 But Edward is hoping for more of an ally than that.
 He’s planning an escape.
 In fact he’s been practicing.
 The only problem is he can’t remember the plan.
 But when a man is found with a Samurai sword through his back floating in his swimming pool in the neighbouring street, Edward’s exact whereabouts becomes of real importance.